dotnet/core-setup/Documentation/design-docs/framework-version-resolution.md

 Cons:
 * Some special cases won't work
+* Testing behavior of new releases with pre-release versions is not fully possible.

 One special case which would not work:
 Component A which asks for `2.0.0 LatestMajor` is loaded first on a machine which has `3.0.0` and also `3.1.0-preview` installed.
 Because it's the first in the process it will resolve the runtime according to the above rules - that is prefer release version - and thus will select `3.0.0`.